shadstradamus/DMCS/mappings/trbc-to-dmcs.md

 # TRBC to DMCS Mapping

-Mapping from Refinitiv Business Classification (TRBC) to DMCS taxonomy.
+Mapping from Refinitiv Business Classification (TRBC) to DMCS classification.

 ## About TRBC